FAIRplus/the-fair-cookbook/content/recipes/interoperability/ontology-new-term-request-recipe_matched.md

 ## Main Objective

-Terms could be missing from public ontologies (URL_TO_INSERT_TERM_3863 https://fairsharing.org/search?recordType=terminology_artefact)  of choice.
-Where needed, new terms can be requested for these ontologies (URL_TO_INSERT_TERM_3864 https://fairsharing.org/search?recordType=terminology_artefact) .
-The objective of this recipe is to provide a general guidline on how to request new terms, as well as to give some examples for specific ontologies (URL_TO_INSERT_TERM_3865 https://fairsharing.org/search?recordType=terminology_artefact) .
+Terms could be missing from public ontologies of choice.
+Where needed, new terms can be requested for these ontologies.
+The objective of this recipe is to provide a general guidline on how to request new terms, as well as to give some examples for specific ontologies.

-Requesting new terms in public (biomedical) ontologies (URL_TO_INSERT_TERM_3868 https://fairsharing.org/search?recordType=terminology_artefact)  might be a structured, streamlined process or completely undocumented, depending on the actual ontology (URL_TO_INSERT_TERM_3866 https://fairsharing.org/search?recordType=terminology_artefact) .
-Also, the process can take somewhere between days and up to a year, depending on the implemented release cycles of the target ontology (URL_TO_INSERT_TERM_3867 https://fairsharing.org/search?recordType=terminology_artefact) .
+Requesting new terms in public (biomedical) ontologies might be a structured, streamlined process or completely undocumented, depending on the actual ontology.
+Also, the process can take somewhere between days and up to a year, depending on the implemented release cycles of the target ontology.

-Some ontologies (URL_TO_INSERT_TERM_3871 https://fairsharing.org/search?recordType=terminology_artefact) , often large project (URL_TO_INSERT_TERM_3869 https://fairsharing.org/search?recordType=project) s organized by consortia, have a detailed formal request process, maybe even with a dedicated ticketing and tracking system.
-A big number of ontologies (URL_TO_INSERT_TERM_3872 https://fairsharing.org/search?recordType=terminology_artefact)  rely on [GitHub](https://github.com) as a publicly accessible ticketing system for reporting issues on the ontology (URL_TO_INSERT_TERM_3870 https://fairsharing.org/search?recordType=terminology_artefact)  and also for requesting new terms.
-They might provide explicit guideline (URL_TO_INSERT_TERM_3874 https://fairsharing.org/search?recordType=reporting_guideline) s on how to create an issue for a new term request, or they rely on GitHub (URL_TO_INSERT_RECORD-NAME_3876 https://fairsharing.org/FAIRsharing.c55d5e)  issues without guideline (URL_TO_INSERT_TERM_3875 https://fairsharing.org/search?recordType=reporting_guideline) s.
-And there are also ontologies (URL_TO_INSERT_TERM_3873 https://fairsharing.org/search?recordType=terminology_artefact)  relying on email for requesting new terms.
+Some ontologies, often large projects organized by consortia, have a detailed formal request process, maybe even with a dedicated ticketing and tracking system.
+A big number of ontologies rely on [GitHub](https://github.com) as a publicly accessible ticketing system for reporting issues on the ontology and also for requesting new terms.
+They might provide explicit guidelines on how to create an issue for a new term request, or they rely on GitHub (URL_TO_INSERT_RECORD-NAME_1936 https://fairsharing.org/FAIRsharing.c55d5e)  issues without guidelines.
+And there are also ontologies relying on email for requesting new terms.
 These different request processes can be summarized as follows:
 * Formal request process
-* Request via GitHub (URL_TO_INSERT_RECORD-NAME_3878 https://fairsharing.org/FAIRsharing.c55d5e)  with explicit guideline (URL_TO_INSERT_TERM_3877 https://fairsharing.org/search?recordType=reporting_guideline) s
+* Request via GitHub (URL_TO_INSERT_RECORD-NAME_1937 https://fairsharing.org/FAIRsharing.c55d5e)  with explicit guidelines
-* Request via GitHub (URL_TO_INSERT_RECORD-NAME_3880 https://fairsharing.org/FAIRsharing.c55d5e)  without guideline (URL_TO_INSERT_TERM_3879 https://fairsharing.org/search?recordType=reporting_guideline) s
+* Request via GitHub (URL_TO_INSERT_RECORD-NAME_1938 https://fairsharing.org/FAIRsharing.c55d5e)  without guidelines
 * Request via email

-In most ontologies (URL_TO_INSERT_TERM_3881 https://fairsharing.org/search?recordType=terminology_artefact) , everybody can request new terms.
-However, in some ontologies (URL_TO_INSERT_TERM_3882 https://fairsharing.org/search?recordType=terminology_artefact)  only members have access to the request process.
-In case of a request process organized via GitHub (URL_TO_INSERT_RECORD-NAME_3883 https://fairsharing.org/FAIRsharing.c55d5e) , a free [GitHub account](https://github.com/join) is required.
+In most ontologies, everybody can request new terms.
+However, in some ontologies only members have access to the request process.
+In case of a request process organized via GitHub (URL_TO_INSERT_RECORD-NAME_1939 https://fairsharing.org/FAIRsharing.c55d5e) , a free [GitHub account](https://github.com/join) is required.

 ## Ingredients
 * List of new terms
-* Target ontology (URL_TO_INSERT_TERM_3884 https://fairsharing.org/search?recordType=terminology_artefact)
+* Target ontology
-    * E.g. SNOMED CT, MedDRA (URL_TO_INSERT_RECORD-ABBREV_3893 https://fairsharing.org/FAIRsharing.ad3137) , OBI (URL_TO_INSERT_RECORD-ABBREV_3889 https://fairsharing.org/FAIRsharing.284e1z) , EFO (URL_TO_INSERT_RECORD-ABBREV_3892 https://fairsharing.org/FAIRsharing.1gr4tz) , BAO (URL_TO_INSERT_RECORD-ABBREV_3890 https://fairsharing.org/FAIRsharing.mye76w) , CL (URL_TO_INSERT_RECORD-ABBREV_3888 https://fairsharing.org/FAIRsharing.j9y503) , RxNorm (URL_TO_INSERT_RECORD-NAME_3891 https://fairsharing.org/FAIRsharing.36pf8q) , BTO (URL_TO_INSERT_RECORD-ABBREV_3886 https://fairsharing.org/FAIRsharing.1414v8)  - BRENDA (URL_TO_INSERT_RECORD-ABBREV_3887 https://fairsharing.org/FAIRsharing.etp533) , DCAT (URL_TO_INSERT_RECORD-ABBREV_3885 https://fairsharing.org/FAIRsharing.h4j3qm)  2
+    * E.g. SNOMED CT, MedDRA (URL_TO_INSERT_RECORD-ABBREV_1948 https://fairsharing.org/FAIRsharing.ad3137) , OBI (URL_TO_INSERT_RECORD-ABBREV_1944 https://fairsharing.org/FAIRsharing.284e1z) , EFO (URL_TO_INSERT_RECORD-ABBREV_1947 https://fairsharing.org/FAIRsharing.1gr4tz) , BAO (URL_TO_INSERT_RECORD-ABBREV_1945 https://fairsharing.org/FAIRsharing.mye76w) , CL (URL_TO_INSERT_RECORD-ABBREV_1943 https://fairsharing.org/FAIRsharing.j9y503) , RxNorm (URL_TO_INSERT_RECORD-NAME_1946 https://fairsharing.org/FAIRsharing.36pf8q) , BTO (URL_TO_INSERT_RECORD-ABBREV_1941 https://fairsharing.org/FAIRsharing.1414v8)  - BRENDA (URL_TO_INSERT_RECORD-ABBREV_1942 https://fairsharing.org/FAIRsharing.etp533) , DCAT (URL_TO_INSERT_RECORD-ABBREV_1940 https://fairsharing.org/FAIRsharing.h4j3qm)  2

 ## Graphical Overview